kate-orlova/sendgrid-email-provider-for-kentico/README.md

 1. Modify SendGridEmailProvider.cs to utilise your SendGrid API key from settings
 1. Build and run
 1. That is all, you are ready to send emails from Kentico via SendGrid

+# Contribution
+Hope you found the above solution helpful, your contributions and suggestions will be very much appreciated.
+Please submit a pull request with your code enhancements.